Local-First · Relationship-Based · Dignity-First

 Continuity

-Does it preserve continuity?
+Does this preserve the being's continuity?

 Dignity